MDes41/headcount/README.md

 economic_profile = district.economic_profile
 ```
 ###District Names
-A list of all the districts included in the reports can be accessed throug the district repository with:
+A list of all the districts included in the project can be accessed through the district repository with:
 ```ruby
 dr.district_names
 ```